butterrsoft/GyrSync/README.md

 ## Primary features
 * Monitor sync protection at 15kHz and/or 25kHz and/or 31kHz.
 * Vsync passes at 45-75Hz.
 But also when not present, so you can work only with H-sync if desired.
+* Great for proving you're outputting the right video mode - comes in handy during any setup!
 * VGA (TTL) input only (Windows, Linux, MiSTer, HDMI-to-VGA) via DB15 3-row male plug, output via female socket.
-* EDID can be turned on/off, or adjusted.
+* EDID can be turned on/off, and adjusted.
-* H-pos, V-pos and field-offset adjustments
+* H-pos, V-pos and field-offset adjustments.
-* C-sync output with or without serration, separate H- and V-sync, sync polarity flipping.
+* C-sync output with or without serration, separate H- and V-sync, sync polarity pass/flip.
-* Three user profiles to hold different settings.
+* Three user profiles can hold different settings.
-* Lockout mode to stop stray button presses changing your settings.
+* Lockout mode swallows stray button presses.
 * Headless UI operation possible, for the most part.
 * Diagnostic tools beyond the simple pass/fail sync rate indication, which itself is nothing to sneeze at!

 ## UI Navigation
 UI is one button and one LED.
 Single button-presses change basic modes and adjust settings.
 Button-holds are timed to move between secondary modes, activating on release.
 Set the dongle as you want, then lock it so you can’t bump anything.

-Dongle starts at Factory Reset – Mode 1, Profile 1, button locked out, EDID off, all adjustments at default.
+Dongle starts at Factory Reset – Mode 1, Profile 1, button locked out, Csync output, EDID off, all adjustments at default.

 UI topology:
 ```text